elmatou/sysfs/README.md

 # sysfs

-The sysfs driver library for PiPiper for use with the Raspberry Pi and the PiPiper library.
+The `sysfs` driver for PiPiper that use the standard [linux kernel GPIO driver](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).

-Based on Lunix GPIO Kernel. [https://www.kernel.org/doc/Documentation/gpio/sysfs.txt]
+Currently support only `PiPiper::Pin` objects.
+Could support `PiPiper::SPI` object too, if anyone is willing to contribute

 ## Installation